mobify/capturejs/README.md

 A library for capturing your DOM.

+## How to use

+Right now, there are no instructions on how to use capture.js standalone.
+Please go to www.mobifyjs.com for information on how to use capturing.

-## How to install
+## How to create and ship a change

+First, install the dependancies:

     $ npm install
     $ bower install

-Check if everything works by running the tests:

-    $ grunt test

-## How to create and ship a change

-Run the following command to watch and build the capture.js file as you develop:
+Then, run the following command to watch and build the capture.js file as you develop:

 	$ grunt serve